 The half-mile trail leads through a hardwood forest, along an esker with views of the spruce swamp, to a point with magnificent views of Spring Pond Bog.
 There is also a boardwalk trail through a smaller "teaching bog" off the main trail.
 Built by volunteers during the summer of 1998, it allows visitors to take an up close look at the bog without disturbing the plants.
 Note: Because it is located beyond a private gate, access to Spring Pond Bog requires written permission.
-Contact the Adirondack Chapter of The Nature Conservancy or the Adirondack Land Trust for a gate pass.
+Contact the Adirondack Chapter of The Nature Conservancy for a gate pass.

 Download a preserve guide before your visit!

 The wetlands and surrounding forest are habitat for more than 130 species of birds, including boreal species like spruce grouse, black-backed woodpecker, gray jay, and short-eared owl.